-Your goldfish will become very stressed if kept in water of 30°C/86°F or more.
-Avoid placing your tank in direct sunlight or near radiators so that your water temperature stays well below this level.
+Your goldfish will become very stressed if kept in water much warmer than 27°C / 80°F. Avoid placing your tank in direct sunlight or near radiators so that your water temperature stays below this level.

-In terms of a minimum temperature, goldfish can survive in water that is close to freezing, however, you should really keep your tank temperature several degrees above this in order to encourage strong growth.
+In terms of a minimum temperature, goldfish can survive in water that is close to freezing, however, you should really keep your tank temperature above 18°C / 65°F in order to encourage strong growth.

 The most important thing is that your tank temperature does not change suddenly.
 Sudden changes in water temperature can shock your goldfish and contribute to problems such as swim bladder disease.

 It’s important to realize that the hotter your goldfish’s water gets, the less oxygen there is in the water.
 Of course, goldfish need oxygen to live, so you must ensure that your tank has an adequate “aeration system” (a system of adding air into the water).
 We recommend buying a tank that has a large surface area – avoid “tall” tanks that have a poor surface area to volume ratio – and adding an air pump.